Path length: 0.5 miles

 Width: 100 yards

 16 tornadoes were confirmed across parts of the Mid-Atlantic and Northeast on October 18, 1990.
 One of the strongest was an F3 that quickly hit in Somerset County, NJ in Montgomery Township.
-The tornado developed along a squall line.
+Per the Storm Data entry, the tornado developed along a squall line.
 The path was estimated at only 1/2 mile.
-Three homes were flatten on DeHart Drive.
+Three homes were flattened on DeHart Drive.
 21 others were damaged.
 There were 8 injuries and no fatalities.

 We gathered information for this event from the SPC & NCDC Databases, the October 1990 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - SPC/NCDC have a with of 100 yards.

 - Grazulis has a width of 70 yards.

 Did you enjoy reading about this event?
 Help us create MORE summaries like this one by becoming a Supporter on Patreon!